 Then on May 22, 2020, I had a 5 minute call with my manager.
 He said, “I want to thank you for your work this year.
 Your contract will not be renewed for next year.
 Your last day will be June 5.”
 You wanna talk about a GUT PUNCH??
 I mean, ultimately, I wasn’t surprised.
 But in the middle of a pandemic??
 I spent the rest of that day with tears running down my face searching for jobs but the whole time, I was hearing God tell me, “It’s time.”

 (Life side note: Did I mention that I turned 40 almost exactly one month before that call??)

 Fast forward to today.
 I spent the two weeks of my two week notice doing research within my network — hearing from women who have done this and are DOING this.
 I joined Nicole Walters’ 1K1Day cohort and was able to clarify my role… my work… my angle on having an impact in the world.
 And now… months later, here we are.

 Lilacs on York Creative Studios exists to support equity focused individuals and organizations in telling compelling stories, finding and engaging human connections and generally being their best.
 We do this through applying highly personalized creative strategy to the complex problems that you’re facing.
 We support with branding & design, visual & written storytelling, and business, organization system & management coaching.

-I’m Alison K Mason–the Chief Creative Strategist at Lilacs on York.
+I’m Alison K Mason–the Principal Creative Strategist at Lilacs on York.
 When you work with me, you can expect an authentic, ‘by your side through it all’ partner because working with you to fulfill your mission is MY MISSION.
 I cater my work to equity focused individuals and organizations because it gives me the opportunity to draw the right people into the critical work that the world needs: beauty, access, and justice.
 I work with you to craft beautiful, unique and distinctly personal solutions… solutions that will move you forward.